 Islam and modernity.
 Muslim responses to westernization and the process of globalization.
 Wahhabi Salafism vs. Khomeinist Shi'ism: Saudi Arabia, Iran, and competition for the leadership of global Islam.
 The Islamic state in the 21st century: rights and duties of the individual therein.
 The revival of the Caliphate (Khilafah) in contemporary Islamist thought.
-Readings: Esposito, 175-184, 221-226; Abu-l-'Ala' Mawdudi, "Nationalism and Islam," in Islam in Transition, 74-77; Mawdudi, "Political Theory of Islam," in Islam in Transition, 262-270; Khomeini, "Islamic Government," 332-340, in Islam in Transition.
+Readings: Esposito, 175-184(Neorevivalist Movements/Muslim Brotherhood/Mawdudi); Abu-l-'Ala' Mawdudi, "Nationalism and Islam," in Islam in Transition, 74-77; Mawdudi, "Political

+Theory of Islam," in Islam in Transition, 262-270.
 Review Faruqi, ch.6, "The Islamic World Order," 59-68.